Mass media in Myanmar: Television

-All broadcast media is owned by the government except for MM which is the only private TV in Burma.
+All broadcast media is owned by the government except for MM which is the only private TV in Myanmar.
 The Video Act of 1985 outlined what media could tape.
 There are seven TV stations in Myanmar, of which, MTV1 and MTV2 are the main channels.
 And another channel by government is MRTV.
 MRTV-3 is an English-language channel aimed at an international audience.
 During the 2007 protests, the stations were used to broadcast messages critical of foreign media.(YouTube clip) Due to lack of equipment, newsreaders often have to read directly off their notes instead of an autocue.

 Satellite television is no longer illegal and satellite dishes can be seen on many buildings.
-Local operator Sky Net provides more than 70 channels of local and international origin.
+Local operator Sky Net provides more than 100 channels of local and international origin.
 Television broadcasts regularly feature members of the military visiting monasteries and handing out gifts of money and religious material.
 In February 2010, CNN was (temporarily) removed from Burmese TV.
 It has been speculated this was because the authorities didn't want their citizens to see the predominantly US aid for Haitian earthquake victims.

 On 17 February 2018, five private companies signed a cooperation agreement with state-run Myanma Radio and Television to operate as content providers on digital free-to-air channels.
 The five companies are DVB Multimedia Group, Mizzima Media Co Ltd, KMA TeleMedia Holdings Co Ltd, Fortune Broadcasting Co Ltd and My Multi Media Group Co Ltd.

 Radio

 Radio broadcasting began in 1936, with the Burma Broadcasting Service beginning operation ten years later.
 Today there are several FM stations, three mediumwave stations and three shortwave stations.
 The short and medium wave stations are all operated by MRTV or the military.
 The main radio stations are Radio Myanmar (operated by MRTV), Cherry FM, Mandalay FM, FM Bagan, Padamyar FM, Pyinsawaddy FM, Shwe FM and City FM.
 Radio Myanmar usually begins daily with readings from the governments' "Seven Point Road to Democracy", "Twelve Political, Economic and Social Objectives" and "Three Main National Causes".

 Foreign music is now permitted, although a variety of traditional Burmese classics are played most.
 However, local radio stations often play internationally known songs, re-recorded in Burmese.

 Unlike Radio Myanmar, other (commercial) stations are primarily entertainment stations.
 In the past, radio sets were usually tuned to government stations, however, uncensored information from stations such as BBC, VOA, Radio Free Asia and Democratic Voice of Burma (based in Oslo, Norway) were available from sets smuggled into the country and were (and still are) popular, though some people caught listening to broadcasts were arrested in the past.
 Before Internet access became available, foreign radio stations were a major source of information, which often helped to break the media blackout in the country.

-Given the population of Burma, impact from radio and television has not been significant – only 10%, due to poor living conditions.
+Given the population of Myanmar, impact from radio and television has not been significant – only 10%, due to poor living conditions.